OpenCyphal/public_regulated_data_types/reg/udral/README.md

 The user of this standard is advised to get familiar with the basic principles of service-oriented design.
 As a quick primer, [read Wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture).
-For a more in-depth review, please read the [UAVCAN Guide](https://uavcan.org/guide).
+For a more in-depth review, please read the [Cyphal Guide](https://opencyphal.org/guide).

 The value of this or any other interoperability standard is in enabling compatible, composable, and extensible complex systems.